weaviate/weaviate-io/developers/weaviate/more-resources/faq.md

 </details>

-#### Q: Data import takes long / is slow (slower than before v1.0.0), what is causing this and what can I do?
+#### Q: Data import takes long / is slow, what is causing this and what can I do?

 <details>
   <summary>Answer</summary>

-> The first supported vector index type HNSW is super fast at query time, but slower on vectorization.
+> HNSW is super fast at query time, but slower on vectorization.
 This means that adding and updating data objects costs relatively more time.
-When there are other vector index types available, you van try another vector index type.
+You could try [asynchronous indexing](../configuration/indexes.md#asynchronous-indexing), which separates data ingestion from vectorization.

 </details>